 Reading is a skill for life.
 We endeavour to promote both a love of reading and a good understanding of a wide range of fiction and non-fiction texts.

-During the Autumn Term 2021 we have re-sorted all of our reading books and invested in a new base reading scheme (Pearson Phonics Bug) and supplemented this with Collins Big Cat Letters and Sounds books along with books from sets we already have in school.
+All of our reading books are organised according to their phonic phases and we have invested in a new base reading scheme (Pearson Phonics Bug) and supplemented this with Collins Big Cat Letters and Sounds books along with books from sets we already have in school.

 Children are given a reading book when they have started on Letters and Sounds Phase 2 and are given books that are phonically decodable using the letters and sounds they already know..
 They read to an adult as often as possible in EYFS (at least 3 times a week) and are encouraged to read daily at home.
 From Year 1 the children also have Guided Reading when they share a book in a group situation and focus on understanding what they have read.

 The children will remain on phonically decodable books throughout EYFS and Year 1 until they are secure on all Phase 5 sounds and ready to move onto Phase 6.
 From that point they will move across onto the colour coded book scheme that runs through Year 2 and KS2.